learn-co-curriculum/phase-0-final-project/README.md

 # Project: Build a Personal Website

-## Learning Objectives
+## Learning Goals

-- Build a website
+- Build a website using HTML, CSS and JavaScript
 - Publish a website

 ## Introduction